Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/introduction.typ

 == Why Typst

-Typst is a typesetting language which is similar to LaTeX.
-This gives us good tools for representing code and mathematics in a clear and consise manner.
-It also gives us a turing complete scripting language, which lets us do many powerful things, like automatically index entries into a table of contents.
-We chose it over LaTeX due to its more modern syntax, and much better scripting support.
+Typst give us a whole host of benefits:

+- management and collaboration with git and the online editor
+- verification of history with git
+- native scripting support
+- native support for render math
+- native support for rendering code

+We chose Typst over LaTeX due to its more modern syntax and amazing scripting language.

 == How to Read Entries

-Entries will have color coded subsections that detail what part of the engineering design process they pertain to.
+Entries all have a type, which is displayed in the top left corner, as well as in the table of contents.
+Most types correspond with a step in the engineering design process, but some do not.

-Here are the existing entry subsections:
+Here are the existing types:

-// TODO: put in the correct ones

-// #identify \
-// #brainstorm \
-// #decide \
-// #build \
-// #program \
-// #test \
-// #repeat \
-// #management \
+- #nb_label(label: "identify", long: true)
+- #nb_label(label: "brainstorm", long: true)
+- #nb_label(label: "decide", long: true)
+- #nb_label(label: "build", long: true)
+- #nb_label(label: "program", long: true)
+- #nb_label(label: "test", long: true)
+- #nb_label(label: "management", long: true)

 Each heading will also have a corresponding tab to mark the page.